-EB-5 immigration attorney Jan Pederson, of Pederson Immigration Law Group in Washington, has been recognized as one of Washington, D.C.’s “seven leading lawyers” by the Washington Post.
+EB-5 immigration attorney Jan Pederson, a partner at Wright, Constable & Skeen’s immigration law group, has been recognized as one of Washington, D.C.’s “seven leading lawyers” by the Washington Post.
 Over the course of her 20 year career of practicing nationality and immigration law, she has represented thousands of those navigating through the immigration process, including investors, Fortune 500 companies, entertainers, renowned physicians, healthcare providers and television networks.
 Attorney Pederson pursues resolutions for her clients that go beyond mere immigration law and has even sought assistance from Congress and the White House, if needed.
 She has, in particular, been a prominent advocate for J-1 physicians’ rights, the Conrad State J-1 Waiver Program and for the restoration of J-1 physicians national interest waivers.

 Attorney Pederson is extremely active within the immigration legal community.
 She is a past president of the American Immigration Lawyers Association Washington, D.C. chapter and served on AILA’s national Board of Governors as an elected director for 18 years.
 She also served as a chairperson of the AILA Visa Office Liaison Committee, Refugee Committee and Physicians Task Force.
 Attorney Pederson earned the Edith Lowenstein Award in 1997 for her contributions to the advancement of the immigration law practice.